edithturn/percona-cfp-tracker/README.md

 # or: python -m scripts.sync_notion --reconcile-missing --archive-missing
 ```

-Reconcile (mark pages not in JSON as Closed and Active=false):
+Reconcile (mark pages not in JSON as “[CFP] Status = Closed”, or archive with the flag):
 ```bash

 # Safe preview first (no writes):